posmikdc/posmikdc.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-My name is Daniel Posmik [(He/Him/His)](https://pronouns.org/what-and-why) and I am a doctoral student at the Department of Biostatistics at Brown University.
+My name is Daniel Posmik [(He/Him/His)](https://pronouns.org/what-and-why) and I am a doctoral student in the Biostatistics Department at Brown University.

 My interest lies at the intersection of causal inference, statistical network analysis, and machine learning.
-I am especially concerned with developing assumption-lean inference methods for high-dimensional and dependent data.
-As a Biostatistician, I am motivated by applying these tools in public health, climate research, and medicine.
+My goal is to develop assumption-lean inference methods for high-dimensional and dependent data.
+I am motivated by applying my work to problems in public health and medicine.

 I was previously at the University of Chicago where I was fortunate to work with [Prof. Guanglei Hong](https://voices.uchicago.edu/ghong/).
 Before that, I worked on causal inference and machine learning at the [UChicago Energy and Environment Lab](https://urbanlabs.uchicago.edu/labs/energy-environment).